ajahne/blog/_drafts/2023-4-17-offensive-defensive-calendar.md

 ## What I do now

 I actually use a hybrid of these two approaches.
 I currently schedule recurring 1-1s; syncs with my EMs, and a few team meetings.
-In between these types I find opportunities to put heads down (i.e. "busy") blocks om my calendar.
-This allows me to have contstand meetings and plan around those to reduce thrash for myself and folks that I work with as well as providing me sufficient blocks of time to focus.
+In between these types I find opportunities to put heads down (i.e. "busy") blocks on my calendar.
+This allows me to have standing meetings and plan around those to reduce thrash for myself and folks that I work with as well as providing me sufficient blocks of time to focus.

 ---

 #
 ## Offense
 what is it?
-- have a meeting with other people, schedule the meeting first for a time that is more convenive for your scheudle
+- have a meeting with other people, schedule the meeting first for a time that is more convenient for your schedule

 anti-pattern
 - this does not mean schedule it at 9am your time, which is 6am someone else's time.
-- Scheduling a time that is inconvient for someone else - calendar etiqutte is still important
+- Scheduling a time that is inconvenient for someone else - calendar etiquette is still important

 how this has helped me?
 - I have family time block on my calendar each time.
 Sometimes when I ask someone to put a 1-1 onn my calendar, there have been times when it has gone pretty close to dinner time on the EST. So Instead, I typically take the lead